 Teen Moodiness: Is It Normal or Is It Depression?

-Your teen prefers to sleep till 11:00am, is crabby when she wakes up, would rather talk to the dog than you, and isolates herself for hours at a time in her room, glued to her laptop.
-Is she depressed?
-Or just being a normal teenager?
+Your teen prefers to sleep until noon.
+She is crabby when she wakes up, would rather talk to the dog than you.
+She isolates herself in her room for hours at a time.
+Does she have depression?
+Or is this normal teenager behavior?

-It’s perfectly normal for teens to be moody, irritable, overly sensitive and withdrawn.
-After all, this is a developmental period where both their mind and body are growing rapidly.
-But, as a parent witnessing your teenager’s mood rapidly change throughout the week, day, or hour, it’s common to worry that they may be affected by depression.
+It’s perfectly normal for teens to be moody, irritable, overly sensitive, and withdrawn.
+After all, this is a developmental period where both their mind and body are growing rapidly and the changes are physically and mentally taxing.
+But, as a parent witnessing your teenager’s mood swings, it’s common to worry that they may have depression.

-Below are some clues that can help parents differentiate whether your teenager’s mood and behaviors are “normal,” or if your teen is in need of attention from a professional.
+Below are some tips to help you determine whether your teenager’s mood and behaviors are normal or if your teen may need professional help.

 Normal Teenage Moods and Behaviors

 Popular perception is that the teen years are fraught with continual angst and unhappiness—and this can certainly be true for many teenagers.
-But, teens who are not clinically depressed are able to rise above moments of feeling fragile, blue, or helpless.
-They are able to bounce back after a day or so, calling on strengths such as their support network (one or two close friends, family, etc.), an interest in outside activities, an ability to function well at school, or an overall positive sense of self.
+But, teens who are not clinically depressed are able to rise above moments of feeling down.
+They are able to bounce back after a day or so with friends, activities, or perhaps even school.
+The funk passes.

 What Does Teenage Depression Look Like?

-Depression in the teen years generally starts to show up around age 13 and then peaks between the ages of 16 into the early 20s.
+Depression in the teen years typically starts to show up around age 13 and then peaks between the ages of 16 and the early 20s.
 Identifying depression in young people can be difficult because there is a wide array of symptoms, which can be different from what we see in adults.
-The signs parents need to look out for generally involve changes in mood or behavior, or even physical changes, that suddenly show up and persist in your teen’s life.
+The signs parents need to look out for generally involve sudden and persistent changes in mood or behavior, or even physical changes.

-- Sleeping habits.
-All of my teens would sleep until noon on the weekends if allowed, mainly because their school week is filled to the brim with homework, sports, and school activities.
-But if you notice that your child would rather hole up in bed for the day on the weekends, has irregular sleep patterns you haven’t noticed before, or is taking an unusual number of naps, this could signal depression.
+My teens would choose to sleep until noon on the weekends if allowed.
+But if you notice that your child is in bed all day, has irregular sleep patterns you haven’t noticed before, or is taking an unusual number of naps, this could signal depression.

-One thing to keep in mind is not only how often your teen acts out, but how he or she responds when you consistently apply consequences.
-For example, if your daughter has an emotional outburst with tears, yelling and name calling, but is able to regain her composure after you’ve responded calmly and are able to discuss what is bothering her, she’s most likely exhibiting normal teenage angst (even if she explodes again the following week).
-However, if she acts out in a threatening manner, cannot calm herself, or you find she continues to act in a hopeless, reckless manner, then she may need to be screened for depression.
+It’s not only how often your teen acts out, it’s how she responds to you afterwards.
+For example, if your daughter has an emotional outburst with tears, yelling and name calling, but is able to regain her composure after you’ve corrected her, then she’s most likely exhibiting normal teenage behavior (even if she explodes again the following week).
+But, if she acts out in a threatening manner, cannot calm herself, or you find she continues to act in a hopeless, reckless manner, then she may need to be screened for depression.

 Annoying Behavior Isn’t Necessarily Depression